Wellness

 I’m dog-tired as I write this.
 Here at SVYASA they are very particular about routine.
 The first session of the day is at 5.30 am.

 A chilly wind was blowing when I stepped out to make my way to the Sampurna Hall at 5.15 am.
 With uncanny foresight, I’ve brought along the warmest stole I have, along with warm sweaters.
 I reached the hall while it was still dark outside.
-The hall was dimly illuminated, making me want to go back to sleep.
-Surprisingly, not many people were attending the session and I found a space to sit quite easily.
+The hall’s dim lighting made me want to go back to sleep.
+Surprisingly, not many people attended the session, and I found a space to sit quite easily.

 My first session is the OM Meditation session.
 This is a technique developed by SVYASA after extensive research.
 It utilizes a combination of breathing practices and visualization to bring about a state of physical and mental relaxation in the participants.

-This was my first time practicing this, but I was familiar with the components of the technique.
 The OM Meditation technique consists of 8 steps to be done in a specific order.
 These are:

 2. Kapalabhati pranayama/kriya.
-The teacher was particular about mentioning that those with high blood pressure, migraines and severe back pain should not practice this pranayama.
+Those with high blood pressure, migraines and severe back pain should not practice this pranayama.
+Learn a few pranayama techniques in this video I made some time ago.

 3. Anulom vilom pranayama.
 This is also called the Nadi Shuddhi pranayama.
-The teacher explained that this was one of the few techniques whereby you can purify all the nadis in your body.
-This technique aims to bring about a balance between the ida and the pingala nadis – and when that balance is attained then your are in a state of perfect balance.
-In fact, that is when the sushumna nadi gets activated and you gain enlightenment.
+This was one of the few techniques whereby you can purify all the nadis in your body.
+This technique aims to balance the ida and pingala nadis.
+When you attain that balance, you reach a state of perfect equilibrium.
+In fact, that is when you activate the sushumna nadi and gain enlightenment.

 4. Brahmari.
 Through this pranayama we were trying to stimulate our heads physically with just the vibrations generated by the N-kara.
 Once the mind is stimulated, it is easy to relax it in preparation for pranayama.

 5. Sadanta.
 This pranayama serves to cool down the body.
-This shouldn’t be practiced by anyone who has a cold as this willl aggravate a cold.
+Anyone who has a cold shouldn’t practice this, as it will aggravate the condition.

 6. OM gazing.
-There is a huge OM in the front of the room which is illuminated by a green light.
-We were asked to gaze at the OM and note the details.
+A huge OM, illuminated by a green light, stands at the front of the room.
+The instructor asked us to gaze at the OM and note the details.

 7. Dharana.
-After having focused and observed the OM for a length of time, we were asked to slowly close the eyes and visualize the OM in our mind’s eye.
-Then we were asked to imagine the OM within us, at the centre of the forehead.
-This is the dharana aspect of the meditaion.
+After we focused and observed the OM for a length of time, the instructor asked us to slowly close our eyes and visualize the OM in our mind’s eye.
+Then the instructor asked us to imagine the OM within us, at the center of the forehead.
+This practice is the dharana aspect of meditation.

 8. Closing prayer.
 This happens after a relaxing savasana.

 Meditation is something that improves with regular practice.
-I’ve come across several types of meditation techniques over the years and used to find guided meditations very helpeful.
-However, just like with asana practice, I realize that a meditation practice is also something that needs to be done independently as well.
-Depending on a particular teacher/show/recording leads to attachment and the practices ceases to be useful.
-The one meditation technique that has worked for me is free writing meditation, however, there don’t seem to be many takers for that here!
+I’ve come across several types of meditation techniques over the years.
+I’ve found guided meditations very helpful.
+However, just like with asana practice, a meditation practice also needs to be done independently.
+Depending on a particular teacher/show/recording leads to attachment, and the practices ceases to be useful.
+The one meditation technique that has worked for me is free writing meditation.

 Do you meditate?
 Do you have any favorite meditation techniques?

-This sits at the front of the classroom, helping those of us who aren’t dozing early in the morning.
+A apt visual during the OM Meditation Technique, helping those of us who aren’t dozing early in the morning.

 • Reply Rama shivaswamy April 2, 2020 at 4:46 am